Marko Škop

-Marko Škop (born 1974 in Prešov, Slovakia) is a Slovak film director.
+Marko Škop (born 1974) is a Slovak film director.

+Education

 He received degrees in journalism at Comenius University in Bratislava in 1996 and in film directing at the Academy of Performing Arts in Bratislava in 2001.
 He gained his PhD in Mass Media from the Faculty of Philosophy at Comenius University in Bratislava in 2005.

 Awards

 At the Karlovy Vary International Film Festival, Other Worlds received the "Audience Award" and "Special Mention of the Jury" in 2006, and Osadné was awarded "Best Documentary" in 2009.

 At the BFI London Film Festival, Osadné was nominated for the "Grierson Award" in 2009.

 At the 2015 Toronto International Film Festival, Eva Nová won the prize of the International Federation of Film Critics (FIPRESCI) for the Discovery programme.